Specifications for MSE Trials for North Atlantic Albacore

 4.4 Conditioning

 The Reference OMs were conditioned in FLBEIA with the same biological configuration and fleet structure of the SS3 models (Table 1).
-Two main periods are modelled in the MSE framework: historical and projection periods (Figure 6), with important differences in the data generation and observation error model (OEM).
+Two main periods are modelled in the MSE framework: historical and simulation periods (Figure 6), with important differences in the data generation and observation error model (OEM).

 timeline